To report a crime

 OHSU has a workforce and student population in excess of 14,000.
 OHSU Hospitals, Trauma Centers and Clinics experience more than 500,000 visits from patients and visitors each year.

 Located in the West Hills area of downtown Portland with direct access to major interstate and transit systems, OHSU experiences the same type of law enforcement and first responder calls as any other part of the Portland Metropolitan area.

 Crimes are reported directly to the Department of Public Safety and police officers respond on a 24-hour basis.
 Portland Police Bureau may be called for assistance on Marquam Hill and the South Waterfront.
 The Hillsboro Police Department assists when needed at West Campus.

 Public Safety considers the security and safety of all persons at all locations a priority and, in compliance with the Jeanne Clery Disclosure of Campus Security Police and Campus Crime Statistics Act, furnishes crime statistics in an effort to provide accurate, complete and timely information about safety on campuses.

 Campus Crime Log

 Details of reporting crimes are documented by Public Safety in the Campus Crime Log.
 Included are the date and time of the report, the date and time of the occurrence, the incident type, the general location, the case number and the disposition.
 Please refer to the key for a description of Campus Crime Log entry dispositions.

-A printed copy of the Daily Crime Log can be viewed in person just outside the entrance to Public Safety's main office.
-To request a copy of a crime report or document the case number, please contact OHSU's Public Records Coordinator at 503-494-8231.
+A digital copy of the Daily Crime Log can be viewed in person directly outside the entrance to Public Safety's main office in the Physical Plant Building, located at 3310 SW US Veterans Hospital Rd., Portland, OR 97239.
+To request a copy of the crime report, document the case number and submit your request at ohsu.nextrequest.com.